pymedphys/pymedphys/paper.md

 where the implementation of increasingly sophisticated technologies requires increasingly complex processes to maintain the improving standard of care.
-To help address this challenge, software tools that improve the quality, safety and efficiency of clinical tasks are increasingly being developed "in-house".
+To help address this challenge, software tools that improve the quality, safety and efficiency of clinical tasks are increasingly being developed in-house.
 Commercial options are often prohibitively expensive or insufficiently tailored to an individual clinic's needs.
 On the other hand, in-house development efforts are often limited to a single institution.
 Similar tools that could